newmanbrad/newmanbrad.github.io/_posts/2016-09-29-quick-server-mongodb-express.markdown

 categories: REST, NODE, Javascript, API, Mongodb
 ---

-## A quick REST API up and running in minutes

 ![Brad Newman]({{ site.url }}/assets/mongodb.png){: .center-image }

 Often I find myself without bandwidth and in need of interaction with an API for a front-end project I may be working on.